layilin/SP23-33852/_texts/full-text.md

 [^f114n3]: Vigornian is the Latin name for Worcester, a center of cider production in England.

-[^f114n4]: Pomona, the Roman goddess of fruit.

-[^f114n5]: State or habit of being intoxicated, drunk.
+[^f114n4]: State or habit of being intoxicated, drunk.

-[^f114n6]: Albion, a name of ancient Celtic origin for Britain or England.
-The term may also derive from the Latin word for white (*albus*) and refer to the white cliffs of Dover.

-[^f114n7]: In this line, Grainger lists literary figures he knew from his time in London.
+[^f114n5]: In this line, Grainger lists literary figures he knew from his time in London.
 Johnson is Samuel Johnson (1709-1784), one of the most important English writers of the eighteenth century.
 His works include a *Dictionary* (1755) of the English language, *Rasselas* (1759), *A Journey to the Western Isles of Scotland* (1775), and *The Lives of the Poets* (1779-1781).
 Johnson also was a prolific essayist, publishing a series of 208 essays entitled *The Rambler* (1750-1752).
 Johnson reviewed *The Sugar-Cane* in the *London Chronicle* (Jul 1764) and the *Critical Review* (Oct 1764).
 What Johnson actually thought of Grainger's poem is unclear.
 While both of his published reviews of the poem are largely positive, the later one in the *Critical Review* contains a rebuke of Grainger's depiction of the slave trade.
 For Johnson's rebuke, see the note for lines 72-118 in Book IV (the lines that Johnson objected to).
-Percy is Bishop Thomas Percy (1729-1811), an English cleric, writer, and translator.
-A friend and frequent correspondent of Grainger, he is best known for the *Reliques of Ancient English Poetry* (1765), published by James and Richard Dodsley, who also published *The Sugar-Cane*.
+Percy is the already mentioned Bishop Thomas Percy, Grainger's frequent correspondent.
 The identity of White was confusing to eighteenth-century readers.
 In a letter dated 9 May 1801, written to Percy by his friend Robert Anderson, the latter states that "[s]everal passages [in Grainger's poem] want illustration, which probably you can give," and he then asks, "Who is 'White'?"
 In his reply, Percy clarifies, "White, was Mr. James White a native of Edinburgh, who resided in London and taught the learned Languages viz.
 Latin and Greek to Grown Gentlemen whose Education had been neglected."
 Percy adds that White authored a translation of Aristophanes' *The Clouds* (1759) and a grammatical text entitled *The English Verb* (1761).
 White died circa 1811 (Anderson 9.59, 9.67-68, 9.269).

-[^f114n8]: Charlotte Lennox (1730/1731?-1804), British writer best known for the novel *The Female Quixote, or, The Adventures of Arabella* (1752).
+[^f114n6]: Charlotte Lennox (1730/1731?-1804), British writer best known for the novel *The Female Quixote, or, The Adventures of Arabella* (1752).
 A close friend of Samuel Johnson.

-[^f114n9]: Calpe refers to one of the Pillars of Hercules in Greek mythology, now known as the Rock of Gibraltar.
+[^f114n7]: Calpe refers to one of the Pillars of Hercules in Greek mythology, now known as the Rock of Gibraltar.

-[^f114n10]: Paeon is the Greek god of healing, also known as Paean.
+[^f114n8]: Paeon is the Greek god of healing, also known as Paean.
 By Paeon's son, Grainger is referring to himself.

 ---